-- a) Place along Airport Road, especially at the intersection with Estes Drive Extension, buildings that architecturally enhance the entranceway to Carolina North. - b) Develop distinguishable front facades that create a sense of orientation. - c) Relate the scale and design of street level frontage to the planned pedestrianscale activity at the street level. - d) Coordinate building and architectural styles throughout the tract, using landscaping to create linkages throughout the site and to enhance connectivity. - e) Exercise special care in the location and design of any utility facilities such as water, sewer, and power generation due to the potentially large impacts that these activities pose to the surrounding community.
-Propose and communicate design, performance, environmental, and aesthetic standards to the Town Council before any plans are finalized. - f) Consolidate utility corridors and bury power lines, both those on-site and those which bring energy to the site. - g) Roads, to be accepted for Town maintenance, have to be designed and constructed to Town standards.
-There are special specifications for roads to be used as bus routes.
-To the extent feasible, bus routes should be identified in advance.
+- a) Place along Airport Road, especially at the intersection with Estes Drive Extension, buildings that architecturally enhance the entranceway to Carolina North. - b) Develop distinguishable front facades that create a sense of orientation. - c) Relate the scale and design of street level frontage to the planned pedestrian- scale activity at the street level. - d) Coordinate building and architectural styles throughout the tract, using landscaping to create linkages throughout the site and to enhance connectivity. - e) Exercise special care in the location and design of any utility facilities such as water, sewer, and power generation due to the potentially large impacts that these activities pose to the surrounding community.
+Propose and communicate design, performance, environmental, and aesthetic standards to the Town Council before any plans are finalized.